soundasleep/stormcloak.games/privacy.md

 ## 5. Specific information collected

-If while running our game, you have enabled the automatic upload of **crash data** and a crash or exception occurs, the following information may be shared with us over the internet:
+If while running our game, you have enabled the automatic upload of **crash data** and a crash or exception occurs, the following information may be shared with us over the internet, so we can help improve the game for other players:

 - the stacktrace of the crash, including any relevant debug data
 - the version of the game running and its dependencies
 - your locale
+- the name and version of your operating system
+- the name and version of your graphics card
+- the total, and available, memory and hard drive space
 - the world state of your game at the time of the crash

 If you have enabled the automatic upload of **play data**, the following information may be shared with us over the internet at regular intervals: